woman going through eviction thinking about title pawns in Georgia

 2. Know Common Defenses to Eviction Cases in Georgia

-Since the Georgia eviction moratorium has ended, you might get a notice to show up in the court after a prolonged period of not paying your rent.
+Since the Georgia eviction moratorium has ended, you might get a notice to show up in court after a prolonged period of not paying your rent.
 If you’ve got one of those notices, you want to go armed with your best defenses.
 Some common defenses for eviction lawsuits in Georgia are as follows:

 • You've now paid in full — Paying your rent in full within seven days of the eviction lawsuit letter will stop the eviction.
 You can only stop eviction in this manner once in twelve months, according to O.C.G.A. § 44-7-52.